 Camelot Society was founded in 1970 by a school teacher named Margo L. Thornley to provide quality residential services for children with developmental disabilities.
 The original Camelot site was located in the University District at the Thornley home.
 The agency began as a children’s service agency, and currently still serves one of the original “Camelot Kids.”

 In 1972, clients from the Thornley home were transferred to the very first Camelot Group Home, located in the Greenwood neighborhood of Seattle.
+This home closed and all the clients moved in a Supported Living home in April of 2017.

 In January of 1998, the agency’s Supported Living (SL) program was established, starting with two residents moving into a home in Shoreline.
 Camelot originally started the Supported Living program to better serve a resident that had an unsuccessful placement in one of the Woodinville Group Homes.